custom-components/ble_monitor/README.md

 - MCCGQ02HL

   (Xiaomi Mijia Window Door Sensor 2, broadcasts opening state, light state and battery level. `opening` and `light` sensor are currently discovered as `sensor` entity and will report their state as `on` or `off`.
+State changes will be realtime.
 We are looking into the possibility to convert these to real `binary_sensors` in the future, with the correct state (`open/closed` for opening sensor, `light/dark` for light sensor).
 In the meantime, you can use a [template binary sensor](https://www.home-assistant.io/integrations/binary_sensor.template/) if you want to let it act as binary sensor.
-Battery level is send very rarely, possible only with actual level change)
+Battery level is only send once in approximately 24 hours)

   ![MCCGQ02HL](/pictures/MCCGQ02HL.png)